StreamFind Get Started Guide

 The methods for data access and visualization are also implemented as

-analyses 1 and 12.
+from analyses 1 and 12.
+The available methods for each class is

-# Plots the spectrum from analyses 1 and 12 in the RamanEngine
+# Plots the spectrum from analyses 1 and 12 in the RamanEngine.

-raman$plot_spectra(analyses = c(1, 12))
+plot_spectra(raman$Analyses, analyses = c(1, 12))

 Managing Analyses

-respectively.
-Below, the 1st and 12th analyses are removed from the
+S3 methods, respectively.
+Below, the 1st and 12th

-engine and then added back.
+analyses are removed from the engine and then added back.

 [1] 20